-At last, the winter has gone, and it’s time to reassemble the trampoline and making fun.
+At last, the winter has gone, and it’s time to reassemble the trampoline and make fun.
 Before that, you need to check all the parts are all right.
-See whether the poles, frame are rust-free and the springs are coiled tightly.
-You need to look at the mat, net, the pad is free from tears, rip, or holes.
+See whether the poles, and frame are rust-free and the springs are coiled tightly.
+You need to look at the mat, and net, the pad is free from tears, rips, or holes.

-If you found any defect to any part or need assembly help, you can contact the manufacturer.
+If you found any defect in any part or need assembly help, you can contact the manufacturer.
 When all things are okay you can assemble the trampoline and start to play again.

 Trampoline Care In Summer